1 Fulbright/Liszt Ferenc Academy of Music Award

 Grant Length: 9 months.

-The Hungarian Fulbright Commission provides a 4-day orientation program in Budapest at the beginning of September 2022, which includes basic language and intercultural competency training.
+The Hungarian Fulbright Commission provides a 4-day orientation program in Budapest at the beginning of September 2023, which includes basic language and intercultural competency training, and sightseeing tours.
 Attendance at the orientation course is expected.

 Applicants are welcome with strong music education background in one of the following: symphonic orchestral instruments, voice, jazz, music education, music history, composition, choir/orchestral conducting or folk music.
 Candidates are expected to show dedication in the traditional European values and music culture, and embrace the tradition of our ancestors: Ferenc Liszt, Béla Bartók, György Ligeti, Lipot Auer, David Popper, Sir Georg Solti and many more.
 We also expect of the candidates the willingness to participate in various ensembles and orchestras as performers as these subjects are highlighted areas in most of the curriculums of the Liszt Academy.